-The green checkmark and red X symbols reflect statements that were developed using the GRADE evidence assessment methodology and the use of the evidence to decision framework to inform a recommendation or a good practice statement.
+Table 3 presents the readership cues used for the statements in this living guideline.
+The green checkmark and red X symbols reflect statements that are developed using the GRADE evidence assessment methodology and the use of the evidence to decision framework to inform a recommendation or a GPS.
 The grey bar refers to implementation considerations that support statements through practical advice and are the product of expert consensus.